-230 When are annuity payments issued?
+227 When are annuity payments issued?

 Annuity payments are dated the first business day of the month following the month or other period for which the annuity is payable.
-Every effort is made to have them delivered on that day.

-231 May NALC members retain their membership in the NALC upon retirement?
+228 May NALC members retain their membership in the NALC upon retirement?